hnpl/dinocpu-assignments/assignment4.md

 This method is called *program profiling*, which helps finding part of a program producing most of time complexity.
 - For program profiling, you might want to write a printf function printing the instructions that are issued to see all the PC of all instructions that ever entered the pipeline.
 You can find an example of how the commit traces are produced near the end of the file `src/main/scala/pipelined/dual-issue.scala`.
+- Note that for branch instructions, the pipelined CPUs would *speculatively* issue the next instructions as if the branch is not taken.
 - You do not have to analyze all characteristics of the workloads (although it would be beneficial to find all aspects of the binary that affect the CPU performance, it is not essential to capture all of them for this assignment).
 An idea or two on what caused each of the speedups and slowdowns would be sufficient for full credits.
 Make sure that the ideas are well-explained.